vitessio/website/content/en/docs/reference/vindexes.md

-## Vindex
+## A Vindex maps column values to keyspace IDs

+A Vindex provides a way to map a column value to a `keyspace ID`.
+This mapping can be used to identify the location of a row.
+A variety of vindexes are available to choose from with different trade-offs, and you can choose one that best suits your needs.

 The Sharding Key is a concept that was introduced by NoSQL datastores.
 It is based on the fact that there is only one access path to the data, which is the Key.
 However, relational databases are more versatile about the data and their relationships.
 So, sharding a database by only designating a sharding key is often insufficient.

 If one were to draw an analogy, the indexes in a database would be the equivalent of the key in a NoSQL datastore, except that databases allow you to define multiple indexes per table, and there are many types of indexes.
 Extending this analogy to a sharded database results in different types of cross-shard indexes.
 In Vitess, these are called Vindexes.

-Simplistically stated, a Vindex provides a way to map a column value to a `keyspace ID`.
-This mapping can be used to identify the location of a row.
-A variety of vindexes are available to choose from with different trade-offs, and you can choose one that best suits your needs.
+## Advantages

 Vindexes offer many flexibilities: